DarkMarshal77/PintOS/report/project1.md

 ### Threads Syscalls
 It's completely same as the design.
 We only store a list of processes globally to find child thread in process list.

+To have access to child thread after the child finishes we remove child page in the parrent if it's parrent exists.